 CrossFit Improves Your Overall Health and Wellness

 Oh, you wouldn't say!?
+That MUST be why CrossFit sucks.
+Right?
 The biggest complaint people run into CrossFit is getting injured.
-News flash kiddo, you can get injured doing any type of fitness.
+News flash - you can get injured doing any type of fitness.
 The issue?
-Your coach and/or your inflated ego.
-Take the time to go to foundations.
+Your coach and/or your inflated ego or you walked in with a fat head from the beginning.
+Take the time to go to a foundations glass.
+Too good for it?
+Here's your first reg flag.
 Take the time to perfect your movements over, and over, and over again.
 It takes hundreds, if not thousands, of reps before you get good enough to add weight.
 Ditch the ego, strengthen your resilience, and level up… mentally.
 So what if you aren’t the strongest one in the box?
 That doesn't mean you can’t be, it just means you have some work to do.

 CrossFit Empowers You to Be as Strong as Possible